-The Our Time Theatre Company and Camp Our Time – Are comprised of young people who stutter ages 8-19, who study acting, singing, playwriting, drumming and dance with professional artists.
+SAY: The Stuttering Association for the Young – Are comprised of young people who stutter ages 8-19, who study acting, singing, playwriting, drumming and dance with professional artists.

 Films, DVDs, Videos, Podcasts, and eBooks – A great way to view, hear and learn from other people who stutter.